Jiangmen No. 1 Middle School: Facilities

 The new campus of JMYZ has been basically completed and fully operational on September 1, 2005.
 With an area of near 58 acres, there are both learning equipment and living facilities providing for students, including a library, an art building, a science building, an administrative building, 6 teaching buildings, 9 dormitory buildings for both students and staffs, a three-storeyed canteen, a new gymnasium established in September 2012, 15 basketball courts, 14 badminton courts, 9 volleyball courts, 2 football pitches, a standard swimming pool, etc.

+To improve educational capacity and conditions, the school launched the Expansion and Efficiency Improvement Project in 2019, adding a new Innovation Center (with a 500-seat lecture hall), a science teaching building, a staff dormitory with an underground parking lot.
+In 2022, two new teaching buildings—Keheng Building and Jianming Building—were put into use, featuring subject-specific labs, maker spaces, AI laboratories, smart blackboards, electronic class boards, and 200-seat lecture halls, upgrading intelligent teaching infrastructure.

+A campus renovation and upgrading project with a total investment of 130 million yuan began in 2025, including construction of a new dormitory building and comprehensive refurbishment of teaching buildings, dormitories, canteens, art buildings and campus roads, further optimizing the learning and living environment.